visgl/math.gl/docs/modules/geoarrow/physical-layouts.md

 Null and empty are distinct:

-- a null row has a cleared top-level validity bit;
+- a null concrete/list row has a cleared top-level validity bit;
+- a null dense-union row dispatches to a child value whose validity bit is cleared;
 - an empty variable geometry is valid and has equal adjacent list offsets;
 - an empty point is conventionally represented by non-finite coordinate ordinates.